gatsbyjs/gatsby/docs/docs/themes.md

 title: Themes
 ---

-Rough outline
+Brief overview

 Themes are collections of plugins with optional additional assets such as react components, css, and binary files e.g. images.

-Themes are NPM packages.
+- Themes are NPM packages.

-A site can have multiple themes.
+- A site can have multiple themes.

-Themes can compose other themes.
+- Themes can compose other themes.

-User can override theme's default options for plugins.
+- User can override theme's default options for plugins.

-All theme assets are "ejectable" e.g. will be copied into the site's source so you can modify the file directory.
+- All theme assets are "ejectable" e.g. will be copied into the site's source so you can modify the file directory.

-You'll type something like `gatsby eject gatsby-core-theme` and then be presented with a list of assets from which you could choose which assets to eject.
-A common use case will be, install Gatsby blog theme, decide to override the blog index page, eject it, tweak the react component.
+On running  `gatsby eject gatsby-core-theme` and then a list of assets will will be shown, from which you could choose which assets to eject.
+A common use case would be, install Gatsby blog theme.
+In order to override the blog's index page, eject it and tweak the react component.